smtlaissezfaire/ndb/Readme.md

 # ndb - the node debugger

 A command line node.js/v8 debugger.
-It still in alpha;
+It still in beta.
-don't expect all of your favorite debugger commands to work quite as expected.

 ## Usage:

 ### Starting it up:

-    $ node --debug-brk my_js.js
+    $ node --debug-brk my_js.js &
     debugger listening on port 5858
     Waiting for remote debugger connection...

     $ ./bin/ndb

+  A convenience method that does the same thing:

+    $ ./bin/ndb --local my_js.js

+  If you are running a server, you'll probably want to insert a debug statement in your code, and start the debugger like so:

+    $ node --debug my_js.js &
+    $ ./bin/ndb

+  See --help for more command options.

 ### An example session: